-The Mountain & Plains Education and Research Center (ERC) is one of only two NIOSH ERCs to support a graduate training program in Occupational Health Psychology (OHP).
+The Mountain & Plains Education and Research Center (ERC) is one of only two NIOSH ERCs across the U.S. that supports a graduate training program in Occupational Health Psychology (OHP).
 The Occupational Health Psychology Program is one of the five graduate training programs in the ERC, and it's located in Fort Collins at Colorado State University.

 Occupational health psychologists apply psychological theories and research methods to protect and promote worker safety, health, and well-being.
 Occupational Health Psychology takes a comprehensive view of the work environment, including the way work is organized (e.g., shift work) as well as the culture of the organization.